Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Introduction

-To verify the proposed SCG, we first construct a synthetic scene reconstruction example to illustrate the advantages of SCG and provide analysis on its controllability and explainability.
-With SCG, it is possible to generate natural scenes that follow semantic rules, e.g., boxes with the same color should be positioned together.
-To demonstrate the practicality of SCG, we conduct extensive experiments on adversarial LiDAR scene generation against state-of-the-art 3D segmentation models.
-We show that our generated traffic scenes successfully attack victim models and meanwhile follow the specified semantic rules.
+To verify our method, we first construct a synthetic reconstruction example to illustrate its advantages and provide an analysis of its controllability and explainability.
+With SAG, it is possible to generate natural scenes that follow semantic rules, e.g., boxes with the same color should be positioned close to each other.
+To demonstrate the practicality of SAG, we conduct extensive experiments on adversarial LiDAR scene generation against 3D segmentation models.
+We show that our generated driving scenes successfully attack victim models and meanwhile follow the specified traffic rules.
 In addition, compared with traditional attack methods, scenes generated by our method achieve stronger adversarial transferability across different victim models.
-Our technical contributions are summarized below: \begin{itemize}[leftmargin=0.3in] \item[(1)] We propose a semantically controllable generative framework (SCG) via integrating explicit knowledge, and categorize the knowledge into two types according to the composition of scenes. \item[(2)] We propose a tree-structured generative model based on our knowledge categorization, and construct a synthetic example to demonstrate the effectiveness of our knowledge integration. \item[(3)] We propose the \textit{first} semantic adversarial point cloud attack based on SCG, named \textit{Scene Attack}, against state-of-the-art segmentation algorithms, demonstrating several important properties. \end{itemize}
+Our technical contributions are summarized below: \begin{itemize}[leftmargin=0.2in] \item We propose a semantically adversarial generative framework (SAG) via integrating explicit knowledge and categorizing the knowledge into two types according to the composition of driving scenes. \item We propose a tree-structured generative model based on our knowledge categorization and construct a synthetic example to demonstrate the effectiveness of our knowledge integration. \item We propose {Scene Attack}, the \textit{first} semantic adversarial point cloud attack based on SAG, against state-of-the-art segmentation algorithms, which demonstrates several essential properties. \end{itemize}